qa/course-sys-int-systems-exam/README.md

 # course-sys-int-systems-exam

-This project is serves as a context for the A4M36ISS course examination projects.
-It proivdes a standalone Docker file which simulates multiple information integrations that should be integrated in the workflow defined by an [assignment](https://developer.jboss.org/wiki/SystemIntegrationWithJBoss#jive_content_id_Zvren_prce).
+This project serves as a context for the A4M36ISS course examination projects.
+It provides a standalone Docker file which simulates multiple information integrations that should be integrated in the workflow defined by an [assignment](https://developer.jboss.org/wiki/SystemIntegrationWithJBoss#jive_content_id_Zvren_prce).
 The Docker image is published at [Docker Hub](https://hub.docker.com/r/jpechane/course-sys-int-systems/).

 ## How to run